People

 Headshot of Bina Avdich

-MSc and MLitt directors
+MSc and MLitt Programme Directors and Module Co-ordinators

 Energy Policy and Finance MSc Programme Director